-"blooming
+Publisher

+Terry WARD

+our own lives but also contribute to the vitality of the places we call home.
+This is a powerful reminder that our surroundings are filled with opportunities to

+support

+where vou're planted"

-you're planted" encourages us to invest in our local communities,
+encourages us to invest in our local

+communities, take

-take part in civic
+part in civic activities,

-activities, support local

-businesses, and build

-relationships with our
+businesses, and build relationships with our

 neighbors.
 By doing

-so, we not only enrich our own lives but
+so, we not only enrich

-also contribute to the

-vitality of the places

-where

-flourish.
+local

+thrive and make a positive impact.
+Each day, we have the chance to nurture our own growth, just as a plant needs care, water, and sunlight to flourish.

 So, as we gather around our tables to celebrate Thanksgiving, let's not only give thanks for the blessings in our lives but also remember to appreciate the unique beauty of our own communities.
 By embracing the principle of "blooming where you're planted," we can make a positive impact, foster growth, and ensure that our local areas continue to thrive for generations to come.

 Five steps the Legislature should take to support business in Washington he Washington State Legislature will begin its 60-day session on January 8.
-The main focus of this year's legislative session will be developing and approving updates Brad Hawkins to the three state budgets - the operating, The Legislature will likely make adjustments to various laws, including in energy, natural resources, healthcare, education, and other areas.
+The main focus of this year's legislative session will be developing and approving updates to the three state budgets - the operating, transportation, and capital Commitment Act was - for the 2023-2025 biennium. approved by the Legislature The Legislature will likely make adjustments to various laws, including in energy, natural resources, healthcare, education, and other areas.
 The legislative session will be very Decisions the Legislature makes are very important to our state and its efforts to promote a supportive business climate.
 Most of the revenue that funds state operations is generated from sales taxes and business taxes.
 For the state to maximize its revenues, our business sector needs to thrive.
 While there are many steps lawmakers should take to better support Washington businesses, here are five ideas: 1.
 Business and Occupation Tax Reforms Washington State implements a Business and Occupation (B&O) tax, which is applied to the gross receipts of all products and services.
 The rate depends on the type of business, such as manufacturing, wholesaling, or retailing.
 The tax applies "gross" rather than "net" income of businesses, meaning that businesses are taxed even if they don't earn a profit.
 This tax structure is especially burdensome for high-volume, low-margin businesses.
 Reforms to the B&O tax would impact revenues in the short term, but would help businesses be successful over the long term.
-This would keep more people employed generate and additional economic opportunities.